powersync-ja/flutter-database-benchmarks/README.md

 Test 6: Not present, since it only creates indexes, which are avoided in these benchmarks.

-Test 7: This tests a "between" operation on an indexed column (WHERE b >= ?
-AND b < ?).
+Test 7: This tests a "between" operation on an indexed column - `WHERE b >= ?
+AND b < ?`.
 This is one test where ObjectBox does not perform as well as the others - it's possible that this operation does not currently use indexes in ObjectBox.